 Each town in the Point Reyes region is a small gem that has taken special care to maintain its unique local character and heritage.
 Restaurants offer uncrowded, delicious dining that feature some of the most revered local produce and seafood in the country.
 Shops feature local artists—painters and photographs—and artisanal crafts like local wool products.

-Astonishingly close to both San Francisco and the Napa & Sonoma Valley regions, it’s the perfect destination for a few days of discovery and relaxation, amid 80,000 acres of natural beauty and a wonderful sampling of magical inns, sumptuous suites, and quality restaurants.
+Astonishingly close to both San Francisco and the Napa & Sonoma Valley regions, it’s the perfect destination for a few days of discovery and relaxation, amid 80,000 acres of natural beauty and a wonderful sampling of magical inns, sumptuous suites, and quality restaurants, many offering farm-to-fork cuisine.

 Give yourself a few days to explore.
 From Point Reyes Lighthouse, you can spot the almost 30,000 gray whales that migrate each winter from their cold Alaskan waters to feed off the warm Marin Coast water.
 Nearly half the known bird species in America have been sighted in the shorelands and forests of Point Reyes, and large communities of the once endangered tule elk and elephant seals can be spotted in particular areas.
 Wildflowers flourish along the hundreds of miles of trails and meadows that line the quiet forests and dramatic coastline.

-Below is a video on Point Reyes, ranked as one of the most beautiful places in the country.
+Below is a Marin CVB video on Point Reyes, a destination to explore anytime of the year. www.staypointreyes.com